Energy materials

 In future fusion reactors, the materials used for walls and other parts will be subjected to extreme conditions from the fusion plasma.
 At the Tandem Laboratory we can perform in-situ and real-time laboratory-scale studies to investigate the formation and modification of these plasma-facing components under reactor-relevant conditions.
 We also analyse tiles and samples removed from tokamaks after experimental campaigns to estimate fuel retention and materials modification caused by reactor operation.
 Our fundamental research on ion-solid interactions provides relevant nuclear data for simulations of fusion environments as well as further improves our capabilities within ion beam analysis.

 The thin film in the image to the right darkens when it is illuminated by light and again becomes transparent when the light is switched off.
 Photochromic materials like that change their optical properties as a response to electromagnetic radiation, and therefore have the potential to be employed as smart windows or sensors.
 At the Tandem Laboratory we study the photochromic properties of different rare-earth metal hydrides.
 We can fabricate photochromic films in-house and even change their properties by ion beam induced modifications.
 Our capabilities in (in-situ) ion beam analysis allow us to investigate the influence of chemical composition on the photochromic effect under different conditions.
-Studies on optical transmission as well as pump-probe experiments can be performed at our OSFOLD set-up.
+Studies on optical transmission as well as pump-probe experiments can be performed in our OSFOLD set-up.

 Selected publications